wenkangjing/notes-launch-school/notes/note_200.md

 6	Can read and write (4 + 2 = 6).
 7	Can read and write and execute (4 + 2 + 1 = 7).

 > Shell vs Bash vs Terminal vs Console

+Database management commands: mysql, psql, redis-client, mongo Text editors: vim, pico, nano, emacs
+REPLs (Read-Eval-Print-Loop), which are basically interactive scripting consoles: irb, python, php -a System monitoring: top, htop
+Reading files or manuals: man, less, more Window/Session handling: byobu, screen, tmux

+bash, zsh

+ "REPLs" because they Read input, Evaluate the input, Print the results, and Loop back to read more input.

+## Git - ebook

+- git

+git was created by Linus Torvalds, the same software engineer who created Linux.
+Free and Open Source Software, or FOSS for short,
+GUI: gitk or git-gui
+Do not nest your repositories.

+git init - create .git, hidden, ls -a

+/etc/gitconfig - apply to all users and all of their repositories.
+~/.gitconfig	- to your user account.
+<repo>/.git/config - to a repository.

+--global save to ~/.gitconfig
+--system save to /etc/gitconfig default to repo ./git/config

+- .gitignore

+- git status

+git status is showing us what's called our working tree and staging area.aka changes

+- git add

+git add file list with space as seperater
+// stage files

+staged: green
+unstaged: red
+case sensitive

+- git commit -m 'comment description'

+a bundle of changes

+- git log